 We ask all successful groups to send us a short summary of their workshop, a summary of their conversation on ways to strengthen African machine learning, and some pictures, after their meeting.
 This will be included in our annual IndabaX report.

 Send us your proposals by 30 April 2020.
-Successful local IndabaX organisers will be notified by 15 May 2020, and will receive funding as soon as possible thereafter.
-Send your proposal through the online form and any questions and queries to firstname.lastname@example.org.
+Successful local IndabaX organisers will be notified in September 2020, and will receive funding as soon as possible thereafter.
+Send your proposal through the online form and any questions and queries to email@example.com.